-Its a 3 minute walk to Benaulim village, where there are banks and an ATM, shops, pharmacy, local cafe / restaurants and the bus stop to the city.
+Its a 3 minute walk to Benaulim village, where there are banks and ATMs, shops, pharmacy, local cafe / restaurants and the bus stop to the city.

 A 10 minute walk takes you to more restaurants and 2 mini supermarkets.

 A 15-20 minute walk (or 5 mins bicycle, 2 available) to the famous Benaulim beach.

 Unlimited WiFi, full package satellite TV, DVD, Wii, use of laptop

 If you would like more details about staying in Goa, please write to us through MindMyHouse for the addresses of my websites.

 May is after the tourist season has ended, so most "winter sun" attractions are closed and only a few restaurants remain open all year round.